Qiskit/documentation/README.md

 Refer to the [Common Markdown syntax](https://commonmark.org/) for a primer on Markdown.
 The below guide focuses on the other features you can use when writing docs.

-If you need to deploy a tutorial on the Learning Platform, see the instructions in the [tutorials directory README](https://github.com/Qiskit/documentation/blob/main/tutorials/README.md).
+If you need to deploy a file from the `/tutorials/` directory to the Learning Platform, see the instructions in the [tutorials directory README](https://github.com/Qiskit/documentation/blob/main/tutorials/README.md).

 ## How to add a new page